marium-noor/marium-noor/README.md

-- Hi, i just do whatever interests mee.
+I just do whatever interests me.

 <!---
 marium-noor/marium-noor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.